jjfeng/jjfeng.github.io/joining.md

 ## The project:
 Zuckerberg San Francisco General Hospital is at the forefront of applying artificial intelligence and machine learning (AI/ML) to help improve outcomes in vulnerable and underserved populations.
-We are building out the hospital's predictive analytics team, whose charter is to leverage large datasets to improve patient care for all.
+We are growing the hospital's predictive analytics team, whose charter is to leverage large datasets to improve patient care for all.
 Our team is dedicated to the development and testing of ML algorithms that support the hospital's performance improvement efforts, with an emphasis on health equity and algorithmic fairness.
 We are committed to the translation of these algorithms into clinical practice and will be embedding all our algorithms into various clinical systems including the electronic health record (EHR) for rigorous testing and monitoring.